-- If you do not have sick leave, you may be covered under the Family Medical Leave Act (FMLA).
-FMLA is unpaid leave that allows you to keep your job if you miss work to care for yourself or a family member who is sick.
+If you do not have sick leave, you may be covered under the Family Medical Leave Act (FMLA).
+FMLA is unpaid leave that allows you to keep your job if you miss work to care for yourself or a sick family member.
 For further information on FMLA and COVID-19 please visit US Department of Labor.
-For further information on paid family leave in California please visit Employee Development Department.
+For further information on paid family leave in California, please visit Employee Development Department and Employee Development Department Pregnancy FAQs.

 - You may be protected under the California Pregnancy Disability Leave law, if:

-Check with your healthcare provider to see if your health situation qualifies.
-Employee Development Department Pregnancy FAQs.
+- Check with your health care provider to see if your health situation qualifies.

-Pregnant women working in health care should follow the CDC risk assessment and infection control guidelines for health care personnel exposed to patients with suspected or confirmed COVID-19.
-Following recommended infection prevention and control practices is an important part of protecting all healthcare personnel in healthcare settings.
+Pregnant people who work in health care should follow the CDC risk assessment and infection control guidelines for health care personnel exposed to patients with suspected or confirmed COVID-19.
+Following recommended infection prevention and control practices is an important part of protecting all health care personnel in health care settings.

 How does COVID-19 affect my baby?

-We still do not know if a pregnant woman with COVID-19 can pass the virus to her fetus during pregnancy or at the time of delivery.
-In a few documented cases where newborns were infected, it appears the infection was not transmitted during pregnancy (see CDC COVID-19 If you are Pregnant, Breastfeeding, or Caring for Young Children).
+We do not know if the virus that causes COVID-19 can pass from the birthing parent to the fetus during pregnancy or at the time of delivery.
+However, the limited data available suggest it is not likely.
+(See CDC COVID-19 If you are Pregnant, Breastfeeding, or Caring for Young Children).
 Currently, there is not enough data on COVID-19 to provide guidance or information about the risk of miscarriage or birth defects.
-Data from another coronavirus epidemic, the Severe Acute Respiratory Syndrome (SARS-CoV), suggest no increased risk of fetal loss or birth defects associated with infection early in pregnancy (See SMFM: Coronavirus (COVID-19) and Pregnancy: What Maternal-Fetal Medicine Subspecialists Needto Know (PDF)).
-However, problems such as preterm birth, have been reported among infants born to mothers positive for COVID-19 during pregnancy.
-Note, this information is based on limited data and it is not clear that these outcomes were related to COVID-19.
+Data from another coronavirus epidemic, the Severe Acute Respiratory Syndrome (SARS-CoV), suggest no increased risk of fetal loss or birth defects associated with infection early in pregnancy.
+There may be an increased risk of adverse pregnancy outcomes, such as preterm birth, among pregnant people with COVID-19.

-If you are positive for COVID-19 and are preparing to give birth, talk to your healthcare provider and follow their recommendations on how best to protect your newborn.
+If you are diagnosed with COVID-19 and are preparing to give birth, talk to your health care provider.
+Follow their recommendations on how best to protect your newborn.

-If I am positive for COVID-19, can I breastfeed my infant?
+If I am diagnosed with COVID-19, can I breastfeed my infant?

 When I bring my newborn home, is it ok to have visitors over?

-While we are in the COVID-19 pandemic, visitors should not be in your home.
-We know that people can have COVID-19 and spread the disease even before they are aware of any symptoms.
-Only those living in the household should be around and caring for the newborn.
+During the COVID-19 pandemic, visitors should not be in your home.
+People can have COVID-19 and spread the disease even before they have any symptoms.
+Only those living in the household should be near or taking care of the newborn.